DSA-IITJ-2024/ideathon-code-submission-b22mt024/README.md

 Mentor TA's : - Jainan Nareshkumar Tandel (M23CSA010) & Dhruv(B20EE016)

-Team Members : -
+Team Menmbers : -
 1. Vishwjeetsinh Jadeja (B22MT023)
 2. Aaditya Kamble (B22MT024)
 3. Sahil (B22MT038)
 4. Ghanshyam Suthar (B22PH009)

-In case of any Problem while using these codes contact Aaditya Kamble (b22mt024@iitj.ac.in)
+In case of any Problem while using this codes contact Aaditya Kamble (b22mt024@iitj.ac.in)

-**This File Contains Instructions on how to use the codes submitted by our group** Link to the Github Repo: - "https://github.com/DSA-IITJ-2024/ideathon-code-submission-b22mt024"
+***This File Contains Instructions on how to use the codes submitted by our group*** Link to the Github Repo: - "https://github.com/DSA-IITJ-2024/ideathon-code-submission-b22mt024"

-what our submission contains: -
+what our subbmission contains: -
-A) 2 CSV files
+A) 2 csv files
     1. airports_final.csv
     2. routes_final.csv